Miller Beer Logo

 Miller Beer Logo History

-The sign turned out to be simple and strict, which fully corresponded to the German roots of beer—rectangular background with rounded corners and concave sides.
+The sign turned out to be simple and strict, fully in keeping with the German roots of beer, a rectangular background with rounded corners and concave sides.
 White edging and white Miller inscription soar on an elongated triangle, reminiscent of a paper plane or a trail from a passing star or comet.

 What is Miller Beer?